cheskya/3rdYear-Intersession/ENE 13.05i/Module 2/Reading 3 - Narrative Structures.md

         - if we are told "repetitively" about the same event, this may suggest that it is particularly noteworthy
 7. What is Poststructuralism and what is its impact on narrative theory?
     - has had a huge impact on literary theory in particular, but also suffers from some negativity for its often seemingly impenetrable terminology, and for the fact that many of its main exponents seem more interested in their own activity than in telling us anything interesting about the narratives or texts they are allegedly discussing
-    - is concerned with how language shapes our understanding of ourselves and the world around us, but it takes much further the idea that the relationship between language and our reality is arbitrary and full of contradictions and gaps
+    - is concerned with how language shapes our understanding of ourselves and the world around us (much like structuralism), but it takes much further the idea that the relationship between language and our reality is arbitrary and full of contradictions and gaps
     - more openly concerned with ideology
     - shows how loaded and unstable binary oppositions are (unlike what classic structuralism tries to say: that is, the world is something that can be neatly arranged into sets of binary oppositions suggestive of an either/or logic)
     - has had a big influence on contemporary gender and queer theories, as well as on studies of cybercultures where the whole relationship between the self and the physical body has been problematized